 - Salt and pepper

-2 Peel the eggs.
+2 Peel eggs, cut in half, remove yolks: Peel the eggs.
 Using a sharp knife, slice each egg in half, lengthwise.
 Gently remove the yolk halves and place in a small mixing bowl.
 Arrange the egg white halves on a serving platter.